My name is Mat “Wilto” Marquis, and I make websites.

 Cover of JavaScript for Web Designers.
 Cover of Image Performance

-And if any cookbook publishers come callin’, well, I’ll hear them out.
+And listen: if there are any cookbook publishers are out there reading this, well, I’d hear you out.

 I want to build a better web.